jar398/cldiff/doc/method.md

 ### Non-equivalence articulations

 Extension analysis creates opportunities to record articulations other than equivalences.

-As mentioned above, disjointness is so pervasive that it does not help much to express it - it is almost alway already implied by sibling disjointness in the hierarchies.
-But the other three RCC-5 relations all express useful information that cannot be derived from equivalence articulations.
+The other three RCC-5 relations all express useful information that cannot be derived from equivalence articulations.

 We obtain an articulation (a, >, b) when the high priority taxon b "splits" the low priority taxon a.
 In the merged checklist, b is the parent of a.
 In a